Nick Pratto Player Props: Royals vs. Yankees

-On Friday, Nick Pratto (.265 on-base percentage in past 10 games, 65 points below season-long percentage) and the Kansas City Royals face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:05 PM ET.
+On Saturday, Nick Pratto (.194 slugging percentage in past 10 games, with no homers) and the Kansas City Royals play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:05 PM ET.

 Nick Pratto Game Info & Props vs. the Yankees